Pacific-salmon-assess/COSEWIC-prioritize/prioritize.md

-Rapid assessment of Pacific Salmon spawner abundnace to aide with COSEWIC prioritizaiton
+Rapid assessment of Pacific Salmon spawner abundance to aide with COSEWIC prioritization
 ================
 Dylan Glaser (DFO)